The Illuminate Bible series offers homeschooling families a resource for in-depth Bible study. They say: “Enough with the fluff!”

 Volume 1: God Our Savior (for grades 1-6)

 Volume 1: God Our Savior is the first in this series of six courses for grades one through six.
-The overarching theme of God Our Savior is the story of redemption.
-The course draws from all parts of the Bible from Genesis through Revelation.
+The overarching theme of God Our Savior is the story of redemption reflected through the entire Bible.
 For example, the lesson for the third week of the course is titled “The First Sin.”
 It retells the story of Genesis 3: 1-24 in a storytelling fashion.
 It ties that story to Romans 16: 17-20, Exodus 25: 18-22, Ezekiel 1, Colossians 2: 13-15, Psalm 51: 1-5, and other selected verses to develop the meaning of the story and make theological points.
 The memory verse for the week is Psalm 51:10.

-The course consists of a Discovery Guide for the parent or teacher and your choice of three student workbooks.
-The student workbooks are identified as 1st - 2nd, 3rd - 4th, and 5th - 6th, and are to be used for those grade levels.
-The course is taught from the Discovery Guide with daily lessons, then students have an activity page in the workbook to complete each day.
+The course consists of the Discovery Guide for the parent or teacher and your choice of three student workbooks.
+The student workbooks are identified as 1st - 2nd, 3rd - 4th, and 5th - 6th and are to be used for those grade levels.
+The course is taught from the Discovery Guide with daily lessons, then students complete an activity page in the workbook each day.
 The workbooks for grades three and above include unit tests for each of the eight units in the course.
-The answer key for the tests is at the back of the Discovery Guide.
+The answer keys for the tests are at the back of the Discovery Guide.

 The course is very much designed for homeschooling families rather than group classes.
 The Discovery Guide has many full-color illustrations that children will need to be able to see.
 It’s perfect for cuddling up together on the couch.

 Students at all levels should master the week’s memory verse.
-The location of the verse is given, but it’s up to you what version of the Bible to use for memory verses.
+The location of the verse is given, but it’s up to you which version of the Bible to use.

 Every day of the week has a “Prayer Point” and a “Christ Focus.”
 The Prayer Point” ties to the lesson in some fashion.
 For instance, one of the Prayer Points in the lesson on the first murder says, “Pray that God would help you show kindness, even to your enemies” (Discovery Guide, p.
 43).
 The Christ Focus is a key theological statement about Jesus such as, “Matthew 4 describes how Jesus was tempted by Satan, but He refused to sin” (Discovery Guide, p.
 42).
 I can see how the Prayer Point can easily be used as part of your prayer time, but the Christ Focus seems a little more awkward to fit into the lesson.